 Harold and the Purple Crayon is a perennial children’s favorite, so this kindergarten art project is sure to be a big hit.
 Make sculptures by dipping yarn in glue and attaching a paper purple crayon to the end.

 This beautiful kindergarten art project is easier than it looks!
 To make those rainbow feathers, just place a few drops of liquid watercolor onto watercolor paper or white construction paper.
-Students use straws to blow the paint around the paper.
+Students use straws to blow the paint around on the paper.
 (Make this project COVID-safer by taking it outside and spacing kids out while they work.)

 16. Stack cardboard sculptures